Discounty Review – A Cozy Supermarket Sim That Stands on Its Own

 Graphics and Atmosphere

-The lighting system is surprisingly impressive.
-The store is dim before dawn, sunlight streams in during the morning, and street lamps cast a hazy glow at night.
-It’s an unexpected level of detail for a 2D cozy sim, and it makes the town feel hand-painted and alive.
+The lighting is actually very stunning.
+Before dawn, the store is dark, but in the morning sunlight pours in through windows and evening street lamps supply a soft glow.
+That’s a surprising amount of detail for a 2D cozy sim, and it makes the town feel hand-painted and vibrant.

 Sound and